 Structure your pricing

-There are three main pricing structures when shipping around the world: Free shipping, carrier rate shipping, and flat rate shipping.
+There are three main pricing structures when delivering around the world: Free shipping, carrier rate shipping, and flat rate shipping.

 - Free shipping: Free shipping is an excellent option for customers.
 If your profit margins allow for international orders to be shipped for free, consider offering it.
 If you’re not sure, check out this post on calculating order thresholds for free shipping.